Djokovic holds off Tiafoe; Venus hobbles out in Australia - WHIZ News

 “He pushed me to the very limit,” Djokovic said.
 “He’s a very quick player.
 It’s unpredictable what comes next … I’m really glad to overcome such a battle.”

-After taking a quick look at the stats, Djokovic said he couldn’t remember serving more aces, or seeing more serves pass him, in a match in a long time.
+After assessing the stats, Djokovic said he couldn’t remember serving more aces, or seeing more serves pass him, in a match in a long time.

-He also said in his on-court, post-match interview that Tiafoe got a tough call.
-It was hot and sunny — the temperature topped 31 degrees Celsius (88 degrees Fahrenheit) — and Tiafoe had just lost a long rally.
+Djokovic also agreed in his on-court, post-match interview that Tiafoe got a tough call.
+It was hot and sunny — the temperature peaked at 32 degrees Celsius (90 degrees Fahrenheit) — and Tiafoe had just lost a long rally.

 “Those kinds of things are just unlucky,” Djokovic said.
 “He deserved to have the first serve.”